Clean Your Home with Ingredients From Your Kitchen

 For a basic cleaner which can be used on pretty much any household surfaces, dilute one part vinegar with one part water in a spray dispenser (available from any household shop or garden centre).
 Just spray and wipe on kitchen surfaces, bathrooms, stove tops and anywhere that’s looking a bit grimy.

-For clothes sometimes come out of the washer with soap residue on them, try adding a cup of white vinegar before the final rinse.
+Clothes sometimes come out of the washer with soap residue on them, try adding a cup of white vinegar before the final rinse.
 It won’t harm the fabric of clothes.

 Spraying some of the water and white vinegar mixture will also deodorise any rooms that need freshening up.